-For a complete list of ranked cities and countries, please visit StartupBlink Ranking Table, where you can toggle between cities and countries, and search for specific locations.
+For a complete list of ranked cities and countries, please visit the StartupBlink Ranking Table, where you can toggle between cities and countries or search for specific locations.

 Our initiative is ongoing and we will continue to periodically release updated ranking and reports.
 We’re excited to keep adding more sources to improve the accuracy of the rankings.

 Our analysis is geared towards three primary audiences: entrepreneurs, municipal development offices, and national governments.
 Importantly, entrepreneurs can utilize our rankings to determine if a particular city has the resources needed to support their goals.
-For example, a founder looking to establish a startup in the southeast stretches of the United States would review cities such as Tampa, Atlanta, and Durham, to determine their ranking and what incubators, accelerators, or fellow startups are located there.
-We believe entrepreneurs have only two choices that are logical.
-Either they should relocate to a top ranked startup hub (E.g. San Francisco, London, Tel Aviv), or preferably, they should decide to take an active part in leading their active ecosystem.
+For example, a founder looking to establish a startup in the southeast stretches of the United States would review cities such as Tampa, Atlanta, and Durham to determine their rankings and what incubators, accelerators, or fellow startups are located there.
+We believe entrepreneurs have only two choices that are logical: either they should relocate to a top ranked startup hub (E.g. San Francisco, London, Tel Aviv), or preferably, they should decide to take an active part in leading their active ecosystem.
 It simply makes no sense to stay inactive in a location that has low startup activity.
-In StartupBlink, we are also focused on community building and helping startup ecosystem grow by initiating a “Community Leaders” program with dozens of leaders organizing events in more than 70 local StartupBlink Chapters.
+At StartupBlink, we are also focused on community building and helping startup ecosystem grow by initiating a “Community Leaders” program with dozens of leaders organizing events in more than 70 local StartupBlink Chapters.

 Municipal and state governments have the unique ability to utilize our data as they curate economic development programs and startup initiatives.
 In an almost unanimous fashion, cities across the globe are working hard to attract startup talent as one of the best ways to create jobs and increase economic growth.
-The example of the incredible contribution startup success had on the economies of countries (e.g. Israel and Estonia) that no long ago were considered “Developing” is staggering.
+The impact startup success has had on the economies of countries (e.g. Israel and Estonia) that not long ago were considered “Developing” is staggering.
 Helping local startup ecosystems grow requires building and fostering the resources that talented teams need.
 Our data points allow civic leaders the opportunity to review the resources their ecosystems offer, compare themselves to other regional ecosystems, and focus on essential areas of improvement.
 In turn, national development offices can review cities in need of business development or startup-related assistance, and address these needs accordingly.

 Developing the Rankings

 We determined it was critically important not to simply focus on the number of startups in a given city.
 We have taken advantage of the fresh data received on a daily basis on our map to also integrate special ways to determine the quality of startups as well (Special thanks to our partners in Similar Web who have greatly helped us with that aspect).
 But Quality and Quantity is not enough.
-As our team is remote, and yours truly is a nomadic CEO traveling the world (My blog on and podcast BecomeNomad proves that) we have learned that key players in any startup ecosystem also include coworking spaces, accelerators, tech reporters, and government-run startup support organizations.
+As our team is remote, and yours truly is a nomadic CEO traveling the world (as seen on my blog and podcast BecomeNomad) we have learned that key players in any startup ecosystem also include coworking spaces, accelerators, tech reporters, and government-run startup support organizations.
 Our algorithm was developed to account for the quantity and quality of all these relevant startup ecosystem actors.

 After reviewing our ranking tables you will notice three specific columns for each location: quantity score, quality score, and business score.
 These three scores are reflected by a summative assessment, the “total score”.
 You can read more about our methodology in the full report.